Skip to content

 Standardization

-Standardization of protocols and controls is critical for ensuring consistent, high-quality public health practices across different organizations and regions.
-AI can significantly enhance this process while maintaining human oversight and expertise.
+The standardization of protocols and controls is critical for ensuring consistent, high-quality public health practices across different organizations and regions.

 AI can analyze multiple existing protocols to identify commonalities, differences, and best practices: